Updated July 2, 2026

 On a Sunday, that plan may not work.

 There are useful exceptions at major transport points: Hauptbahnhof, Ostbahnhof, and Munich Airport.
-But these should be treated as backups for essentials, not as your normal relaxed shopping plan.
+But these should be treated as emergency options for essentials, not as your normal relaxed shopping plan.

 02What you should buy before Sunday